turing-tests-creative-arts/virtual-machine-poetix-digilit/README.md

 ``runMe`` will be called with two arguments:

-1. the path to a UTF-8 encoded text file containing an incomplete short story.
+1. the path to a UTF-8 encoded plain text file containing an incomplete short story.
 2. a random positive integer (for reproducibility, if you are using a random seed)

 The second argument may be ignored.
 It is provided for contestants who have designed software that makes use of a random seed to achieve deterministic results.

+An example short story is found in this repository, [example-short-story.txt](example-short-story.txt).
+(The story is "The Cloak" by Nikolay V. Gogol.)

 Assuming the local directory is the temporary directory into which the submission archive has been extracted, the following is an example of the shell